 Estate Planning Basics: Time to Get Started!

 Being organized is one thing, being prepared is another.
-I created Life in Motion to make it easier for you to get organized.
-It will help you get all your personal information in order so it’s easy for you or your family to access in case of emergency, times of transition, or death.
+Life in Motion Guide makes it easier for you to get all your important personal information organized.
 But you need to be prepared, too.
 For example, if you don’t have your basic estate planning documents in place, your family or delegates won’t have the legal authority they need to advocate for you.
-That means when you need them the most, they might be stuck with bureaucratic hurdles to clear before they can make decisions on your behalf.
+When you need them the most, they could be stuck with bureaucratic hurdles to clear before they can make decisions on your behalf.

 An estate plan is a roadmap (in reality a set of documents) that outlines what you want to happen to you, your dependents, and your assets (and liabilities) if you are not able to speak for yourself.